-1.2 “Agreement” means the agreement for the provision of Medistar Services to You by CGM.
+1.2.
+“Agreement” means this agreement for the provision of MEDISTAR Services to You by CGM.

-1.4 "Parties” means You and CGM, with “Party” referring to either of these two.
+1.8.
+"Parties” means You and CGM, with “Party” referring to either of these two.

-1.5 “Practice Data” means Your name, HPCSA number, Identity number, practice number, practice address and contact details.
+1.9.
+“Practice Data” means Your name, HPCSA number, Identity number, practice number, practice address and contact details.

 2. RIGHTS OF USE

 2.1.
 CGM hereby grants You the temporary, non-exclusive, non-transferable, non-sublicensable, personal right to use the MEDISTAR Service for the Term.

 2.2.
 You may only use MEDISTAR’s E-scripting Service to generate and route E-scripts if You are registered with the HPCSA to prescribe medicine.